- Self-Directed IRAs

 Equity Trust Company custodian FBO (for benefit of) [YOUR NAME] IRA

-5. Maintain Your IRA Investment (How Income and Expenses Flow)
+4. Manage the Investment In Your Account (How Income and Expenses Flow)

 All payments/profits related to an investment in your self-directed IRA must be made from your IRA and return to your account.
 In addition, all expenses related to your investment must be paid from your self-directed IRA.